Making LTL Shipping Easier

 As mentioned, your LTL shipment will constantly travel with other shippers’ items.
 And when you’re shipping over distances like Florida to New Jersey, you want to ensure your items remain safe and unharmed.
 Regarding safety, proper packaging is at the top of the list of easy ways to avoid freight damage and loss claims.

-Pallets are a shipper’s best friend since they can be easily moved around by readily accessible forklifts.
+Pallets are a shipper’s best friend since readily accessible forklifts can easily move around them.
 Shrink-wrapping your freight to a pallet without having anything overhanging off the sides of the pallet can help prevent damage from shifting items during the loading, transport, and unloading phases.

 New to the shipping game?
 No problem!
-Check out our free guide to freight packaging to get tips and tricks on how to package your next shipment.
-If you’re unsure about how to package your freight properly, you can also reach out to your carrier or 3PL.
+Check out our free guide to freight packaging to get tips and tricks on shipping your next shipment.
+If you’re unsure how to package your freight properly, you can also contact your carrier or 3PL.
 They can help you identify what types of packaging your specific freight shipment might need.

 Provide Accurate Information

 Providing your shipping agent with accurate information may sound like an obvious tip, but it is essential.
-The carrier will always weigh and measure your shipment using their certified weight scales and measuring tools.
+The carrier will always use certified weight scales and measuring tools to measure your shipment.
 If your weight or measurements don’t match what the carrier reports during the inspection, you could incur a potentially costly billing adjustment.

 A shipment’s freight class is based on weight and measurements.
 So, estimating your weight and measurements or guessing your freight class can also lead to additional costs later.

-If you ship frequently, purchasing a freight scale may be a good business investment.
+Purchasing a freight scale may be a good business investment if you ship frequently.
 If a purchase like this isn’t in your current budget, you could partner with a local business to use their freight scale.
 Remember, when appropriately packaged on the pallet, you will want to weigh and measure your shipment.
 The pallet will add height and weight to your shipment that you need to report.

 Accurate freight class, weight, and measurement reporting will save you time and money.